pstelzig/MoPyRegtest/README.md

 ## Known issues
 * Under Windows, due to file permissions set by Windows on some machines MoPyRegtest has problems removing temporary result folders created by the OpenModelica compiler
 * Using MoPyRegtest with the commercial software Dymola to perform the regression test is not possible yet, or only in an early experimental stage

+## Future Work
+* Support other simulators like e.g. Dymola
+* Make definition of the tests even simpler, e.g. using a more human-readable BDD approach with [Behave.
+BDD, Python style](https://github.com/behave/behave)
+* Allow for parallel execution of regression tests

 # License